 Podcasting is your media platform to present your views to your target audience and showcase your skills.

 This visibility also helps you stand out if you promote a brand or pitch a podcast.

 You never know when a thought leader likes your podcasts and gives you an opportunity of a lifetime.

 Jaclyn Mellone, the host of Go-To Gal, a famous podcast for female entrepreneurs, mentioned how her podcast helped her grab amazing deals.

 Here’s an excerpt from her conversation with Stephanie Burns of Forbes:

 Every business with a website wants to rank higher on search engines.
 And adding a podcast will enable search engines to discover your business.

-For example, if you perform a search for ‘Tim Ferris,’ you’ll see all the new episodes for ‘The Tim Ferris Show.’
+For example, if you search for ‘Tim Ferris,’ you’ll see all the new episodes for ‘The Tim Ferris Show.’

 Also, podcasts linked to your business name will serve as an authority signal for Google, and the search engine will rank you higher.